Improving Your Will Power

 All in all, if you are hungry it’s going to be sooo much harder to make the ‘right’ decision that is aligned with your long term goal.
 Meaning your willpower will suck.

 Action step – Manage blood sugar levels by eating whole foods regularly and avoiding high sugar and simple starches that will spike blood sugar levels and cause a bigger dip.
 For better willpower work on balancing your blood sugar levels throughout the day.

 There are the top 3 culprits that will suck you of all your good intentions and make your willpower seem like a never ending battle that you are always destined to lose.

-There are a whole host of willpower ‘boosting’ activities as well that you should be awar of if you want to maximise your willpower.
-These boosting activities will help you flex and optimise your willpower muscles and in turn help you to remain on track with your goals.
+There are a whole host of willpower ‘boosting’ activities as well that you should be aware of if you want to maximise your willpower.
+These boosting activities will help you flex and optimise your willpower muscles and in turn, help you to remain on track with your goals.

-Imagine if you could stay the course, have unwavering willpower and self discipline, but also to feel good and empowered by your decision making.
+Imagine if you could stay the course, have unwavering willpower and self-discipline, but also feel good and empowered by your decision making.

 What would it actually mean to your life if you actually achieved that goal you have been dreaming about for so long.

 This week over in the Shine Squad we have been laying out the top willpower boosting strategies and how you can easily implement them more often in your life